NTC-Department/pinterest-downloader/README.md

 ## Need the API?

-This extension is powered by our [Pinterest Image Scraper API](https://github.com/ifeiera/pinterest-scraper).
+This extension is powered by [Pinterest Image Scraper API](https://github.com/ifeiera/pinterest-scraper).
 Self-hosters will need to set up both components.

 ## License